 His most recent training has spanned New York, Chicago, and Montréal with Sidra Bell Dance NY, Visceral Dance Chicago, and Springboard Danse Montréal, where he performed works by Nick Pupillo, Mónica Cervantes, Stijn Celis, Sharon Eyal, Caili Quan (BalletX), and konverjdans.

-Peter is a visiting artist at the University of California Santa Barbara, and has taught master classes at Alonzo King LINES Ballet, Brockus Project Studios, Santa Barbara Dance Arts, and SALT Contemporary Dance.
+Peter is a visiting artist at the University of California Santa Barbara, and has taught master classes at Alonzo King LINES Ballet, Brockus Project Studios, Santa Barbara Dance Arts, SALT Contemporary Dance, and Barlow Arts Conservatory. @cheng_moves

 As a dance maker the body to me is a vessel, a vehicle, and a catalyst for our histories, lineage, and a precursor to the future.
 The dancer’s ability to express beyond the planes of normalcy provides a peek into a state of constant conflict with the known and unknown.
 In a sense, uncovering the deepest subconsciousness of our thoughts manifested into physical being.
 I am most interested in divulging the creative confines of the human experience, coupled with unexpected ranges of a highly process-based improvisational score — movement-based or otherwise.